protickr/git-notebook/readme.md

 Git is a distributed version control system that enables us to control versions of a project by tracking different versions of it.
 It generally keeps track of all the commits (snapshot or, a package of changes) that we made to a project and lets us traverse through them and also move backward or forward at will.

-The Distributed version control system is different from The Centralized version control system as DVCS allows user to have an updated copy of the whole repository and CVCS allows user to have only a version of the project.
+The Distributed version control system is different from The Centralized version control system as DVCS allows all user to have an updated copy of the whole repository and CVCS allows user to have only a version of the project.

+### GIT structure
+There are three distinct compartments that are used by GIT to operate i.e.,
+_Working Directory / Tree_ > ( `$ git add` )> _Staging Area / Index_ > ( `$ git commit -m "msg"` ) > _Repository_ > (`$ git push` ) > _Remote Repository_
+Repository always has a commit hash but working directory and staging area do not, instead staging area has a virtual reference to latest commit or HEAD.
+Meaning as if Staging Area also had a commit hash as same as HEAD.

 ## Git configuration

 \